fcornetti/CataractPredictionCNN/README.md

 Ppt presentation for illustrative purpose: https://github.com/fcornetti/CataractPredictionCNN/blob/main/CataractPredictionCNN.pptx, that documents the data journey :books:

 Please, report me any type of mistake.
-Suggestions are more than welcome. 🙏
+Suggestions are more than welcome 🙏